 Since 1988, the Greenland Institute of Natural Resources has carried out annual trawl surveys on the West Greenland shelf between June and August to assess the biomass and recruitment of the stock of Pandalus borealis and to obtain information on the size and sex composition of the stock as well as on the environmental conditions.
-This document presents the results of the 2018 survey, and compares them with revised series from previous surveys.
+This document presents the results of the 2020 survey and compares it with revised series from previous surveys.